NorthCoastChurch/IT-Policy/Policy-1-Acceptable-Use-Of-Information-Systems.md

 The following activities are prohibited by users, with no exceptions:

-- Violations of the rights of any person or company protected by copyright, trade secret, patent, or other intellectual property, or similar laws or regulations, including, but not limited to, the installation or distribution of “pirated” or other software products that are not appropriately licensed for use by North Coast Church.
+- Violations of the rights of any person or company protected by copyright, trade secret, patent, or other intellectual property, or similar laws or regulations, including, but not limited to, the installation, use, or distribution of “pirated” or other software products that are not appropriately licensed for use by North Coast Church.
 - Unauthorized copying of copyrighted material including, but not limited to, digitization and distribution from copyrighted sources, copyrighted music, and the installation of any copyrighted software for which North Coast Church or the end user does not have an active license is prohibited.
 Users must report unlicensed copies of installed software to IT.
-- Introduction of malicious programs into the network or server (e.g., viruses, worms, Trojan horses, e-mail bombs, etc.).
+- Running or storing programs intended to damage, place excessive load on, or alter how computers or networks operate. (e.g., viruses, worms, Trojan horses, e-mail bombs, etc.).
 - Revealing your account password to others or allowing use of your account by others.
 This includes family and other household members when work is being done at home.
 - Using a North Coast Church computing asset to actively engage in procuring or transmitting material that is in violation of sexual harassment or hostile workplace laws.
 - Attempting to access any data, electronic content, or programs contained on North Coast Church systems for which they do not have authorization, explicit consent, or implicit need for their job duties.
 - Installing any software, upgrades, updates, or patches on any computer or information system without the prior consent of North Coast Church IT.
 - Installing or using non-standard shareware or freeware software without North Coast Church IT approval.
-- Installing, disconnecting, or moving any North Coast Church owned computer equipment and peripheral devices without prior consent of North Coast Church’s IT Department.
+- Moving, removing, or disconnecting computers, networking equipment, copiers, and other devices provided by the IT Team without prior authorization.
-- Purchasing software or hardware, for North Coast Church use, without prior IT compatibility review.
+- Purchasing software or hardware, for North Coast Church use, without prior IT compatibility review and agreement.
 - Purposely engaging in activity that may;
   - degrade the performance of information systems;
   - deprive an authorized North Coast Church user access to a North Coast Church resource;